-(This post is an update of one I originally posted on the five-year anniversary of 9-11.)
+(This post was originally published on the five-year anniversary of 9-11.)

 As it was, I had the opportunity to bring perspective of the event to an entirely different group.
 At the time, I was in my third year of teaching a writing class in a small trailer located by the Marlin Pinnell Gymnasium on the Diamond school campus.
 The middle school secretary, Missy Snow, came to the trailer and told me that an airplane had hit the World Trade Center.

 The television I had in my classroom was not very good, but it was better than most of the others in the middle school at that time.
 It only picked up one TV channel, KODE-TV, so the students and I watched, almost without words, as Peter Jennings anchored ABC's coverage of the most terrifying event to ever occur in the United States.

 For some strange reason, the news department at Channel 12 had the horrible idea that the station needed to break away from ABC's coverage for about 10 minutes each hour to give local perspective.
 Unfortunately, the people they interviewed didn't provide much information and did little to help us understand what had happened.

 However, those breaks gave me the opportunity to turn down the television and to have discussions with my students and answer their questions to the best of my ability.
 I didn't know this until later but the elementary principal at Diamond had ordered that students not be told anything about the attack.
 Fortunately for the fifth graders in Chris Rakestraw's class on the other side of the trailer, he never received that order.
 He brought his kids into my classroom for a couple of hours to watch the coverage and to participate in our discussions.